mpvano/radiohat/libradiohat/readme.md

 ## NEWS 6-march-2022 ##

 This directory has started to become a collecting point for a lot of new work.
 These files will eventually replace the legacy *RadioHat* installation completely.
-Many things in this folder are incompatible with older ways of doing things - in particular all programs now rely on the dynamic library and/or the new *transceiver* program".
+Many things in this folder are incompatible with older ways of doing things - in particular all programs now rely on the dynamic library and/or the new *transceiver* program.

 Note also that everything looking for the codec now looks for it under a different ALSA device name!
 It is now known as *RadioHatCodec*.
 Programs still looking for *GenericStereoAudioCodec* or contractions of that name will need to be modified.